ThesisLab/ThesisLab/VM/README.md

 # Sample group Virtual Machine documentation

-All of the sample group hosts were cloned from a single VM template host. <br>
+All sample group hosts were cloned from a single VM template host. <br>
 The VM template host was configured with the below steps:

 <br>